-A good example would be the competition Mr. Olympia in 198o when Arnold Schwarzenegger surprised everyone by deciding to compete.
-He was allowed to do so despite the regulations that were actually prohibiting the acceptance of new competitors.
-This didn’t seem like much of a problem because Arnold had powerful figure behind his back.
-On top of everything Arnold won the competition even though he was 17lbs lighter than his last Mr.Olympia which was 5 or so years ago.
+A good example would be the competition Mr. Olympia in 1980 when Arnold Schwarzenegger surprised everyone by deciding to compete.
+He was allowed to do so despite the regulations prohibiting the acceptance of new competitors at the time.
+Ultimately, Arnold won the competition even though he was 17lbs lighter than his last Mr.Olympia five or so years ago.
 What was Arnold’s secret weapon in 1980?
-Joe Weider.
+Show promoters and organizers.

-Arnold Schwarzenegger had a really good physique and nobody can deny that fact.
-However, the fact that he was heavily supported by Joe Weider through out his career cannot be denied either.
+Arnold Schwarzenegger had a really good physique, but the fact that he was heavily supported by Joe Weider throughout his career cannot be denied either.

-The champion is always the one that’s the most marketable because there are millions of dollars to be made on his back.
-If the winner is a controversial figure, it’s hard to use him as promoter of products.
-Unless the winner is a Hollywood like guy with a big fake smile he just ain’t very useful.
+The champion is often the most marketable guy because there are millions of dollars to be made on his back.
+If the winner is a controversial figure, it’s hard to use him as a promoter of the sport.
+Unless the winner is a Hollywood guy with a big smile, he just ain’t very useful.

-People today put way too much value in fake things.
-It may sound hard for some of you to realize but there is no such thing as first and last place in the real world.
-All of this is a man made concept meant to manipulate people.
+People put way too much value in fake things.
+It may be hard for some of you to realize it, but there is no such thing as first and last place in the real world.
+This is a man made concept meant to manipulate the crowd.
 The real winners and losers can’t be defined by human made criteria that doesn’t correspond to the natural law on this planet.

 A good way to illustrate this point would be to compare a successful athlete to a firefighter or a doctor.
-The first one may get all the glory and the fame, but that’s only because in the fake human world that person in considered more valuable.
-In the real world a doctor helping people is much more important than a footballer selling his soul for a contract with a sugar drink.
-Of course, doctors can be immoral too but that’s another story…
+The first one may get all the glory and fame, but that’s only because in the fake human world that person in considered more valuable.
+In the real world, a doctor helping people is much more important than a footballer selling his soul for a contract with a sugar drink.
+Of course, doctors can be immoral too, but that’s another story…

 Bottom line: The mainstream winners are often those who just sell better.